banuaa/CTF-Writeup/2023/Cryptoverse/README.md

 Acceptance                 Pwn                  323     cvctf{Y34h_1_c4N_G0_n0w_tH4nK_y4u}
 Simple Checkin             Reverse              260     cvctf{i_apologize_for_such_a_long_string_in_this_checkin_challenge,but_it_might_be_a_good_time_to_learn_about_automating_this_process?You_might_need_to_do_it_because_here_is_a_painful_hex:32a16b3a7eef8de1263812.Enjoy(or_not)!}
 Micro Assembly             Reverse              408     cvctf{M1Cr@_c}
-The Cyber Heist            Forensic             308     Solved by teammates OJail                      Misc                 371     cvctf{J41L3d_OOOO-C4mL@@}
+The Cyber Heist            Forensic             308
+OJail                      Misc                 371     cvctf{J41L3d_OOOO-C4mL@@}
 Survey                     Misc                 100     cvctf{thx_4_playing_cvctf_and_hope_you_enjoy_it}
 Sanity Check               Misc                 100     cvctf{welcome_to_cvctf_2k23!}